boroborome/LifeCompass/README.md

 ## Requirement
 - JDK 1.8
-- node.js >= 6
+- node.js >= 10

 ## Structure

 - backend

-  The backend project is based Springboot
+  The backend project is based on Springboot
 - frontend

-  The frontend project is based vue
+  The frontend project is based on vue
 - publish

   The publish project is used to organize backend and frontend together.
 You can run start.sh to start this project simply.